TJNaish/BE-FT-northcoders-news/README.md

 This should be left unchanged for production, however this can be modified to `const rawData = require("./testData")` should you wish to populate the DB with a very small sample of data for testing purposes.

+## Testing

+This project purposefully has a spec folder left in.
+This shows the testing done on each route, and can be used by typing "npm t" from the terminal in the root of the project.

+If you wish to use the testing suite, you will need to install the supertest, chai and mocha dependencies.
+We recommend doing this as a developer dependancy, by typing `npm i -D chai mocha supertest`